orkes-io/docs/blog/2022-01-24-image-processing-workflow-with-conductor.md

 ## The Java Workers

-Our Java apps are in the [orkesworkers](https://github.com/orkes-io/orkesworkers) GitHub repository, and can be started by running the OrkesWorkersApplication.java.
+Our Java apps are in the [orkesworkers](https://github.com/orkes-io/orkesworkers) GitHub repository and can be started by running the OrkesWorkersApplication.java.

-The OrkesWorkersApplication creates a list all of the workers that are available in the repository, and reports those to the conductor.server.url (defined in ```resources/application.properties``` as ```http://localhost:8080/api```).
+The OrkesWorkersApplication creates a list of all of the workers that are available in the repository and reports those to the conductor.server.url (defined in ```resources/application.properties``` as ```http://localhost:8080/api```).

 This will poll the Conductor server for any tasks for any of the workers that are running locally.
 When a task appears, Conductor will send it to the worker.

-When a image_processing API call to Conductor is made - Conductor will identify the data as belonging to the first task, and send the image (and modification data) to ```ImageConvertResize.java```.
+When an image_processing API call to Conductor is made - Conductor will identify the data as belonging to the first task, and send the image (and modification data) to ```ImageConvertResize.java```.

 ### Resizing the image

-ImageConvertResize.java reads in the image, and the new parameters, and then use imageMagick to resize the image and save it locally.
+ImageConvertResize.java reads the image, and the new parameters, and then uses imageMagick to resize the image and save it locally.
 The saved file location is returned to Conductor.

-The workflow shows that the output from image resizing is the input for the upload to S3 worker.
+The workflow shows that the output from image resizing is the input for the upload to the S3 worker.

 ### Upload to S3